 Contact with a sponsor prior to the submission of a formal proposal can be beneficial.
 An investigator may initiate contact to confirm research interests by e-mail, a telephone call, office visit, letter of intent (a brief outline of the project emphasizing the methodology, objectives, and importance of the project), or preliminary proposal.
 Initial contact can help an investigator determine a sponsor’s funding interests.

 A sponsor may request that a letter of intent or a preliminary proposal be submitted.
 These introductory submissions give the sponsor enough basic information about a project to make preliminary recommendations to the proposer, without having to make a formal commitment.
-The letter of intent or preliminary proposal goes through the regular TCNJ Routing process (using eGrants) so that the chair, dean, and Vice Provost are informed.
+The letter of intent or preliminary proposal goes through the regular TCNJ Routing process so that the chair and dean are informed.

 Proposal format is usually determined by a sponsor’s guidelines.
 The major federal agencies have general guidelines available in print and online (see the list below with links to common sites).
 An investigator should download the online version or request a print copy of the application guidelines from the sponsor.